A Guide to the Best Laptop for Recording Music

 Chances are, you’ve got tons of accessories to plug in to your workstation.
 Some are essential (the wireless mouse, high-def headphones, etc.), and others aren’t (such as the reading light or guitar-shaped pen charger).
 The point is that you need enough plug-in (ports) for all of these tools.

 The best laptop for recording music has all the basic ports, plus the extras you’ll need, with ports to spare.

 If you’re recording music, there are a few features you must consider before you commit to a laptop, or you may regret your choice later.

-Processor – The best laptops for recording music have the top processors (CPUs), and the best processors have multiple cores that provide more than 2.4 GHz of computing power to ensure cohesive workflow.
-An i5 or i7 quad-core processor would be in the ballpark of the power you need (and is extremely fast and efficient).
+Processor – The best laptops for recording music have the top processors (CPUs), and the best processors have multiple cores that provide more than 2.4 GHz of computing power to help ensure cohesive workflow.
+An i5 or i7 quad-core processor would be in the ballpark of the power you need (and is fast and efficient).

 RAM – Programs rely on RAM for storage, so it’s important to have enough to support your Digital Audio Workspace (DAW) and other compute-intense programs.
 The best laptops for recording music have at least 16 GB of RAM, though 32 GB + is the recommended amount.